 In the West Kimberley, the introduction of intensive centre pivot and taped irrigated systems has enabled the expansion of fruit and vegetable cropping into the area.
 There are a number of enterprises already taking advantage of the extensive groundwater resources, with further opportunities to develop in this area.

 The Kimberley currently has over 90 pastoral leases, of which it is estimated that at least 30 are beneath peak production.
 There is an opportunity to improve through better land management, breeding genetics, better fodder and improved livestock performance, using models established in similar Northern Australian operations.

 The improved market position for beef cattle exports has seen a resurgence of fodder production and feed supplementation.
-High levels of interest are being generated from recent major investment in the pastoral industry from new players such as Gina Reinhardt and others.
+High levels of interest are being generated from recent major investment in the pastoral industry from new players such as Hancock Agriculture and others.

 Water for Food